yqliu617/yqliu617.github.io/_pages/about.md

 I obtained my PhD from [AMSS](http://english.amss.cas.cn/) in 2025, under the supervision of [Baohua Fu](http://www.math.ac.cn/people/fbh/) and [Laurent Manivel](https://manivel.perso.math.cnrs.fr/index.html).

 My research is in complex algebraic geometry.
-Starting with my PhD thesis ([Abstract](/assets/pdf/abstract.pdf)), I have been working on rigidity problems and moduli spaces arising from homogeneous varieties and their complete intersections.
+Starting with my PhD thesis ([Abstract](/assets/pdf/abstract.pdf)), I have been studying rigidity and moduli problems related to homogeneous varieties and their complete intersections.
 More broadly, I am interested in problems related to *Fano varieties, moduli spaces, and group actions*, and the interactions among them.

 ## Papers